Name – Dr. Ranjit Singh

 I have been a part of the medical team and served as a doctor in Indian Railways from 1997 to 2002.I have been serving as a medical officer in different government hospitals in Punjab since 2002 to the current date.
 As of the current times, I am serving as medical officer in Commando Hospital, Bahadurgarh, Patiala under Department of Health and Family welfare.

-How many years have it been down the line?
+How many years has it been in Medical Profession down the line?

 It has been nearly 20 years down this journey.